 The action buttons control how the information in the attributes area is handled by the editor.
 The Insert button will use the contents of the attributes area to create a new entry in the string table.
 The Change button will use the contents of the attributes area to modify the current entry in the string table.
 The Reset button will discard the contents of the attributes area and reset them to those of the current entry in the string table.
-The Insert button is the default button when the ENTER key is pressed and no other button has the focus.
+The Insert button has the focus.